In this article, you’ll learn about horizontal boring machine. Its parts, types, tools and operations.

-- A headstock may move up and down on the column for setting the tool for different heights of the work.
+- A headstock may move up and down on the column to set the tool for different heights of the work.

-- The tables support the work and is, therefore, provides T-slots for holding various devices.
+- The tables serve as work surfaces and have T-slots for holding various devices.

 - The saddle allows the work to be moved longitudinally on the bed.
 The table may be moved crosswise on the saddle.

 - These movements may be slow or rapid and are performed by hand or power.

 - The boring bar supports the cutter for holding operations on jobs having large bore diameters.

 - For short holes, the bar may support the headstock spindle end only.

 - For long work, the bar is supported on the spindle end and on the column-bearing block.

 Now, lets discuss the different types of horizontal boring machines.